3DStreet/3dstreet-editor/README.md

 ## Deployment instructions

-* Ensure you have .env.development in /config/ (see /config/README.md)
+* Ensure you have .env.production in /config/ (see /config/README.md)
 * `npm run dist`
 * `npm run prefirebase`
 * `cd public`
 * `firebase use [PROJECT]` // ensure PROJECT matches target environment
 * `firebase deploy`

+Note: If you are deploying to a development server and want to use development (not production) firebase credentials, you'll need to copy your .env.development credentials to .env.production for the `npm run dist` step to ensure the output dist build uses the intended keys.
+(In other words, when running npm run dist it always uses firebase app credentials from .env.production, so be careful not to mistakingly deploy production firebase keys to a development server.)

 ## Release checklist (for Editor only)